envs-net/muc_banbot/README.md

 Verify `UNBAN_CHECK_INTERVAL` is set in config.py (default 60 seconds).
 The unban worker runs in the background automatically.

+### Health check warnings

+If you see health check warnings in the admin room, the bot has detected:
+- Bot is not in room occupants list → likely a network issue, will attempt rejoin
+- Bot lost admin/owner rights → check room configuration on server

+Run `!sync` to re-establish connections and verify rights.

 ---

 ## Notes